Bringing goods into Ireland from Great Britain (GB)

 Import customs declaration

 You are legally obliged, as importer of goods from GB, to submit an electronic import declaration to Irish customs.
-You will find more information in AEP Import Trader Guide and the Guide to Customs Import Procedures.
+You will find more information in AIS Import Trader Guide and the Guide to Customs Import Procedures.

 Since 23 November, New business requirements under Automated Import System (AIS) will impact on Importers obligations.